AmirZaid11/Blogpost-Example/README.md

 # Simple Blog Post Website README

 This Simple Blog Post Website is designed using HTML, CSS, and JavaScript to provide an engaging platform for publishing and exploring blog posts.
-Below is a guide to help you understand and navigate through this project effectively.
+Below is a guide to help you understand and navigate through this project effectively.Feel free to give comments

 ## Getting Started